chocochaos/GMGenie/README.md

 Installation Instructions
 -------

-Download the addon using GitHub's green "code" button above and extract it to the interface/addons directory in your WoW installation.
+You can download the addon from here https://github.com/azerothcore/GMGenie/releases.
 Make sure the folder is called `GMGenie` When logging in, the addon should be enabled by default.

 **Supported emulators:**